 Being able to read works by Owen Barfield in this class [Mythic Imagination] and context was a gift.
 By context I mean with a professor who expects a lot from his students, shows deep interest in their perspectives, truly listens, and gives clear answers.
 A student is not only rewarded for being able to understand the basics, but also for using that understanding as a jumping off point for their own intellectual journey.

 The trip to England was crucial.
 It allowed me to fully experience what was learned in the classroom.
 This course showed me how to experience the teachings of Jung and Barfield everyday whether it was going to Stonehenge, sitting in a cathedral or small church, standing in the center of a very large man-made ring, staring at a stone, or sitting under a tree.
 Rather than merely look at and walk past these places and objects, I experienced them—and I have not stopped.

 What we studied will make it so that I can understand and appreciate everything I study in the future far more deeply (including, especially, poetry and literature).
 I look at every walk of life in a new way with every course I take and with every experience in life—but I must say that this course and this experience have affected me more than almost any other.

 I would say that these studies have made me much more open minded and understanding of the world and other people.
 One of the main ways that it has impacted my intellectual development is in how I view and think about religion.
 Now, nothing deserves to be rejected—every little object, action, and thought is deserving of deeper reflection.

-B.A. candidate, Simon's Rock College
+B.A. cum laude in Literary Studies, Simon's Rock College